tonywalker1/cpp_dev/README.md

 many others) started thinking about virtual machines as appliances that could be saved, shared, etc. Then, along came LXC and Docker.

-The code here builds my basic development environment:
+This code builds my basic development environment:
 * Debian Stable
 * GCC
 * CMake